rifaterdemsahin/PrometheusThanosConnection/Real/Job/01_job_divideandconquer.md

 - 🌐 Set up Thanos Querier to query metrics from one remote write Prometheus instances (waiting) ⏳
 - 🛠️ Integrate Thanos Store for long-term storage (waiting) ⏳
-- 📈 Create dashboards in Grafana to visualize Thanos metrics (waiting) ⏳
+- 📈 Create dashboards in Grafana to visualize Thanos metrics (waiting) ⏳ -- Get values file with the remote write on protheus and thanos -- Get the steps to install it